BaiyangZhang/BaiyangZhang.github.io/_posts/2025-12-13-Passive-Perspective-of-LSPT.md

 - - -

 Assume the kink $f(x)$ as a static, classical background, about which we expand the field operator as fluctuation.
-Write the fluctuation as $\mathfrak{g}(x,t)$ and assume that we can separate the time ans position coordinates,
+Write the fluctuation as $\mathfrak{g}(x,t)$ and assume that we can separate the time and position coordinates,

 $$
 \phi(x,t) =: f(x) + {\mathfrak g}(x) e^{-i\omega t},